Virginie Lagoutte-Clément: Career

 Lagoutte turned professional in late 2003 and joined the Ladies European Tour (LET) in 2004.

+Lagoutte-Clement played on the LET for ten seasons from 2004 to 2013, and won three titles, the 2005 KLM Ladies Open, the 2006 Finnair Masters, and the 2010 Ladies Scottish Open.
+She was also runner-up at the EMAAR-MGF Ladies Masters and KLM Ladies Open in 2007, as well as the UNIQA Ladies Golf Open and Tenerife Ladies Open in 2010.
+Lagoutte-Clement finished a career-best 6th on the Money List in 2010 with a total of six top-5 finishes, and was in contention for a spot at the 2011 Solheim Cup.

+Lagoutte-Clement recorded her best major result at the 2007 Women's British Open at the Old Course at St Andrews, where she tied for 16th place.

+In 2008, Lagoutte-Clement represented France alongside Gwladys Nocera at the fourth Women's World Cup of Golf in Sun City, South Africa.

+Personal life

 She competed as Virginie Lagoutte until her marriage to Sebastien Clément, her caddie, in December 2006.

-Lagoutte played on the LET for ten seasons from 2004 to 2013, and won three titles, the 2005 KLM Ladies Open, the 2006 Finnair Masters, and the 2010 Ladies Scottish Open.
-She was also runner-up at the EMAAR-MGF Ladies Masters and KLM Ladies Open in 2007, as well as the UNIQA Ladies Golf Open and Tenerife Ladies Open in 2010.
-She finished a career-best 6th on the Money List in 2010 with a total of six top-5 finishes, and was in contention for a spot at the 2011 Solheim Cup.

-Lagoutte recorded her best major result at the 2007 Women's British Open at the Old Course at St Andrews, where she tied for 16th place.

-In 2008, she represented France alongside Gwladys Nocera at the fourth Women's World Cup of Golf in Sun City, South Africa.